AlayaNetwork/alaya-devdocs/website/docs/ARC20.md

 You can view ARC20 Token and transaction history in [Alaya Explorer](https://scan.alaya.network/tokens/tokensTranfer/arc20) and [ATON Wallet](/alaya-devdocs/en/ATON_user_manual/).

-## Deploy
+## Contract Deployment

 Please refer to [Solidity Getting started](/alaya-devdocs/en/Solidity_Getting_started).

 ## Method call

-The following is an example of how Python is used.
+Here's an example of how to call a contract method using the Python SDK.

 ### Install the dependencies